Tropical Depression Winnie: Aftermath

 Not long after Winnie devastated the central Philippines, the country was struck by another, more powerful tropical cyclone.
 Typhoon Nanmadol worsened the situation caused by Winnie and killed another 77 people.

 Retirement

 Due to the extreme death toll caused by the storm in the Philippines, the name Winnie was later retired.
-The name was replaced with Warren.
+The name was replaced with Warren from 2008 season.